Skip to Main Content

 State Grants

-First-time recipients: Students must also complete the PA State Grant form which contains additional information required by PHEAA.
-Students will receive an email from PHEAA and must complete this form on-line at www.pheaa.org.
+First-time recipients: Students also must complete the Pennsylvania State Grant form which contains additional information required by PHEAA.
+Students will receive an email from PHEAA and must complete this form online.
 Failure to complete this additional information will delay state grant awards.

 Application: FAFSA